nickchops/MarmaladeQuickVirtualResolution/README.txt

 virtualResolution:getWinX(userX)
 virtualResolution:getWinX(userY)
    Use these to translate user space to world space.
-Useful if you have NOT called virtualResolution:setScene(myScene) and want to scale everything manually.
+Useful if you have NOT called virtualResolution:applyToScene(myScene) and want to scale everything manually.

 virtualResolution:updateWindowSize()